yilinc09/tswd-portfolio/critique-by-design.md

 ### Reflections

 **Similarities**
+- All recognize the line chart format as effective for visualizing time series data.
+- All suggest adding labels or a subtitle to clarify the relationship between the two variables, indicating that they believe the relationship is unclear from the information presented.
+- All believe that the intended audience for the visualization is related to economics.
+- All recognize that the events of 2008 and 2020 in the data are related to the global pandemic.

 **Differences**

+The interviewees may have slightly different perspectives on the purpose and effectiveness of the visualization, and have different ideas for how to improve it.

 **What patterns in the feedback emerge?**

+From the feedback of the interviews, it becomes clear that there is a focus on making the visualization clarity and more understandable for the intended audience.
+All interviewees suggest adding additional information or clarification to the visualization to make it easier to understand, highlighting the importance of clarity in visualizations.
+Additionally, both interviewees recognize the line chart format as an effective way to visualize time series data.
+This highlights a general understanding of best practices for data visualization.
+The interviewees also believe that the intended audience and focus of the visualization is related to economics, indicating that the visualization is targeted towards a specific subject area.
+Lastly, all interviewees consider major events in the data, with one suggesting adding labels to highlight these events and the other suggesting adding a subtitle to clarify the relationship between the two variables.
+This suggests a recognition of the importance of context in data visualization.

 **What did you learn from the feedback?**

+From the feedback, it can be concluded that clarity and understandability are important factors in data visualization.
+The line chart format is recognized as an effective way to visualize time series data.
+Additionally, all interviewees consider major events in the data as important context to include in the visualization.
+This highlights the importance of context and understanding the intended audience in data visualization.

 ## Step five: Build your solution